 Adjusting Key Settings

-There are a number of settings available in Zoom that may or may not be desire-able for your needs.
-Once you’ve logged into Zoom, go to https://ucla.zoom.us/profile/setting to adjust.
+There are a number of settings available in Zoom that can be adjusted according to your needs.
+Once you’ve logged into Zoom, go to https://ucla.zoom.us/profile/setting.
 Some of these include:

 Chat: By default, participants are not allowed to save the chat text.
-This can be enabled if desired.
+This can be enabled.

-Co-Host: By default, the Co-Host is enabled.This can be disabled if desired.
+Co-Host: By default, the Co-Host is enabled.This can be disabled.

 Waiting Room: By default, waiting rooms are turned on.
-This can be disabled if desired.
+This can be disabled.

 Hosting your Meeting

-To Launch your meeting, simply click on the meeting you created, then click “Start Meeting” (if you enabled participants to be able to join before host, you may need to click on “Join meeting”, as the meeting may have already begun).
-A new window will popup, prompting you to start the Zoom software, or to download it, if you have not already done so.
+To launch your meeting, simply click on the meeting you created, then click “Start Meeting” (if you enabled participants to be able to join before host, you may need to click on “Join meeting” as the meeting may have already begun).
+A new window will pop up, prompting you to start the Zoom software, or to download it, if you have not already done so.
 Click the “Launch Application” button to begin the session.
-Note: the “basic” Zoom license has a 40 minute limit for meetings with more than two participants (can host up to 300).
-There is no limit for one-on-more meetings.

 Mute: mute your own or (if you are the host) participants’ audio feed